ankitects/anki-manual/src/filtered-decks.md

 When you study a regular deck in Anki, only a limited number of cards are shown: the cards Anki thinks you are about to forget, and a daily limit of new cards.
-This is generally useful, as it ensures you don’t spend more time studying than necessary.
+This is generally useful, as it ensures you don't spend more time studying than necessary.
 But sometimes it can be useful to step outside of these normal limits, such as when you need to review for a test, focus on particular material, and so on.
 To make this